Cosmetic Surgery Case Studies: An SEO Analysis

 I ran a website back in 2011 and woke on February 23rd to see half of the traffic disappear overnight (I check traffic and rankings with my breakfast…).
 This update had all the same hallmarks.

-EAT – Expertise, Authority & Trust
+EAT – Expertise, Authority & Trust: Case Studies

 Since mid August, I had been reading blogs promoting the idea that EAT was the solution to this update.
 Sometimes an explanation resonates and makes complete sense, and this one jarred.